Individual and Organisation Transformation through

 Helping You Find Your Breath, So You Can Thrive

 I am proud and honoured to be a known voice on Mindfulness in South West London.
-Over the last four years I have dedicated my work to bringing this important life skill, which centres around using your breath as a tool for stress relief, and self-love as a necessary foundation, to over 5000 children, teens and adults in schools and the workplace.
+Over the last five years I have dedicated my focus and energy to bringing this important life skill, centred around your breath as a tool for stress relief, and self-love as a necessary foundation, to over 5000 children, teens and adults in schools and the workplace.
 Having re-designed my life after ‘finding’ my breath, I am committed to teaching others to find theirs, so they can thrive.

-While living as a single mother of three, I have invested my energy in championing mental health education and tools for everyone aged 8 to 80.
+While living as a single mother of three and dementia carer, I have invested my time in championing mental health education and tools for everyone aged 7 to 70.

-These same tools enabled me to transform the devastation of separation and childhood trauma, into a force for my own happiness, as well as make social impact.
-By introducing children and adults to the power of Mindfulness to children and adults, I have offered them a support in everyday life, I have enabled them to embrace plan B, when things fall apart, as they often do.
-Plan B is the life WE want to lead.
+These same tools enabled me to transform the challenge of separation and childhood difficulties, into a force for my own happiness, as well as make an impact on the lives of others.
+By bringing the power of Mindfulness to children and adults, I have offered them a support in everyday life, and enabled them to embrace plan B, when things fall apart a little, as they often do.
+Plan B CAN be the life WE want to lead.

 “I felt totally out of control and unwilling to accept that it was over.
 I didn’t have the emotional resilience to contemplate letting go.
 I cried every day for 120 days, including in front of my pupils and my children.”

-It was, during those 4 month of daily tears, that seemingly by chance, I came across Ruby Wax’s autobiography on the shelf of the house I was holidaying in – alone – with the children in our beloved Algarve.
+Then seemingly by chance, I came across Ruby Wax’s autobiography on the shelf of the house I was holidaying in with the children in our beloved Algarve.
 Reading of Ruby’s own struggle with mental health and how Mindfulness had been her antidote, both desperate and determined, I promptly signing up at the Awareness Centre for an 8 week Mindfulness Based Stress Reduction (MBSR) course.
 There, in just a matter of weeks, I found my breath.

 What I know for sure is that there is life not after, but with, childhood trauma, divorce and dementia.
 And even a Pandemic.